 Never have I had so hard a time naming a recipe as I had with this one.
 Pan Sobao has no English translation that makes sense.
 For starters, sobao is good Puerto Rican Spanish for sobar (or knead).
 So, directly translated, it means “Kneaded Bread”.
-Obviously I’m not going to name it “Kneaded Bread” because that’s a given.
+I didn’t want to name it “Kneaded Bread” because that’s a given.
 Nearly all breads are kneaded.
 So, what do you call it?
-Pan Sobao is frequently referred to as Pan de Manteca by some people.
+Some people refer to Pan Sobao as Pan de Manteca.
 However, that translates to “Lard Bread” which is, again, not too clever or appealing.
 Do you understand my struggle, Friend?

 What is Pan Sobao?

 Pan Sobao is a sweetened lean dough that has a pre-fermented mix added to it.
 When I say sweet, don’t think “danish-sweet”, but just a slight hint of sweeteness, instead.
 The bread is baked in a steam-filled oven which helps keep the crust slightly crunchy, but not baguette-crunchy.
-My favorite way to enjoy it is toasted and buttered with a cup of café con leche.
+I eat my pan sobao toasted and buttered with a cup of café con leche.
 Although I also love to use Pan Sobao in french toast recipes, as a sandwich bread, or in bread pudding.